 I am also a member of The British Holistic Medicine Association, The International Reiki Association, The Scientific and Medical Network, Spiritual Awakenings International, and Science and Non-Duality (SAND).

-Prior to training in this profession, I was Head of English in a secondary school, before subsequently training to become a Chartered Member of the Chartered Institute of Personnel and Development.
+Prior to training in this profession, I was Head of English and Drama in a secondary school, before subsequently training to become a Chartered Member of the Chartered Institute of Personnel and Development.
 For several years, I provided training across the charity sector, the public sector and in private companies, specialising in communication and interpersonal skills, assertiveness and confidence-building, time management and management development.
 This experience continues to prove useful to clients who come to see me for help in these areas.

 I have also studied mindfulness, both as a personal practice, but also for the way in which it can benefit clients.
 I teach mindfulness techniques where clients specifically ask for them.
 Clients have particularly found them useful in helping with anxiety, panic attacks and OCD.

 I was also, between 2001 and 2005, Director of the MA in Psychodynamic Counselling at Leicester University, This is also where I carried out my own 8-year counselling and psychotherapy training.